keithh9704/SEP10-CYOA-Stuck-in-a-video-game/life-from-both-options/ordinary-life.md

 # Live an ordinary life
-Your dad forgives you for not listening to him.
 You get married and live with your wife and kids.
 Time pass by and you turned 80, so you live a happy life with your kids and grandkids.

 [Try other lives](../home.md)